 via a secured electronic means; or

-in Person, at the offices of the SMKI Registration Authority, where the address of such offices shall be as set out on the DCC Website.
+in person, at the offices of the SMKI Registration Authority, where the address of such offices shall be as set out on the DCC Website.

 The revocation of an Organisation Certificate shall be permanent and the SMKI Registration Authority shall ensure that no revoked Organisation Certificate may be reinstated.